Viking sword

 NTNU Gunnerius

-You can find the exhibition on the ground floor of the Gunnerus building, at Kalvskinnet Campus, Trondheim.
+You can find the exhibition in the Gunnerus building, at Kalvskinnet Campus, Trondheim.

 NTNU University Museum's exhibitions: